 What is the most important information I should know about fosphenytoin (Cerebyx)?

-Fosphenytoin may cause harm to an unborn baby, but having a seizure during pregnancy could harm both the mother and the baby.
-Do not receive fosphenytoin without telling your doctor if you are pregnant.
-Seizure control is very important during pregnancy and the benefits of preventing seizures may outweigh any risks posed by using fosphenytoin.
+Tell your doctor if you are pregnant.
+Fosphenytoin may cause harm to an unborn baby, but having a seizure during pregnancy could harm both mother and baby.
+The benefit of preventing seizures may outweigh any risks to the baby.

 If you have received fosphenytoin during pregnancy, be sure to tell the doctor who delivers your baby about your fosphenytoin use.
 Both you and the baby may need to receive medications to prevent excessive bleeding during delivery and just after birth.

 Fosphenytoin can pass into breast milk, but effects on the nursing baby are not known.
 Tell your doctor if you are breast-feeding.

 Follow all directions on your prescription label.
 Do not use this medicine in larger or smaller amounts or for longer than recommended.

 Fosphenytoin is injected into a muscle, or into a vein through an IV.
 You may be shown how to use an IV at home.
 Do not give yourself this medicine if you do not understand how to use the injection and properly dispose of needles, IV tubing, and other items used.

 Your breathing, blood pressure, oxygen levels, kidney function, and other vital signs will be watched closely while you are receiving fosphenytoin in a clinic or hospital setting.
 Your heart function may also need to be checked using an electrocardiograph or ECG (sometimes called an EKG).
 You will be watched closely for 10 or 20 minutes after receiving fosphenytoin, to be sure this medication is not causing harmful effects.